-You can adjust your desired income using the slider below.
 The amount shown is in today's money terms, so you don't have to allow for inflation in deciding what you need.
-The calculator will automatically increase this in line with inflation up to your retirement age.
+It is also after tax.

 Tick the boxes below to adjust the results to your preference.